 Playing Piano Equals Brain Food

 Playing piano equals brain food.
 Looking for a way to keep your brain sharp as a tack?
 Well then, piano playing is the answer.
 Not only does it exercise multiple parts of the mind and body, it also creates a creative outlet for years to come.
-If you are just starting out as a piano beginner or are a seasoned pro, playing the piano has been proven to be the ultimate brain food.
+Playing the piano has been proven to be the ultimate brain food.

 America’s population is getting older.
 However, since people are now living longer than ever before, they are always on the lookout for ways to stimulate their minds and keep mentally sharp, especially in their “senior” years.
 Perhaps the very best way to keep the cobwebs from settling in is sitting in the corner of your living room and gathering dust: your piano!